raia-ai/AW-Support/aw_support_gitbook/products/en-func-aw-fitting-and-processings.md

 ---
-title: "EN FUNC A+W Fitting and Processings"
+description: "EN FUNC A+W Fitting and Processings"
-category: "functional_descriptions"
-product: "A+W Fitting and Processings"
-doc_type: "Functional Description"
-language: "EN"
-tags: ["FUNC", "A+W Fitting and Processings"]
-version: "1.0"
-last_updated: "2025-12-10"
-description: "Functional Description   A+W Business (PRO) - Door Entry: Fitting and Processings                                           english 1.
-Content 1.
-Content                                                                  3 2.
-Notes on this Document                                                   4      2.1.
-Trademarks                                                          4      2.2.
-Copyrights                                                          4      2.3.
-Exclusion of liabil"
-source_file: "EN-FUNC-A+W Fitting and Processings.pdf"
 ---

 # EN FUNC A+W Fitting and Processings